erkyrath/Inform6-Testing/README.md

 It could be adapted to other debugging-malloc libraries, but you'd have to adjust the magic environment variables, and maybe the stderr parsing.

+### Historical note

-Historical note: I started writing these tests in 2011, as part of a general cleanup of the compiler code.
+I started writing these tests in 2011, as part of a general cleanup of the compiler code.
 (Thanks to Daniel Fremont for the many bug reports uncovered by his input-fuzzing project.)
 The tests lived in an unmerged branch of my fork of the Inform repository.
 You could find them on github, but you had to know where to look.

 In 2020, I decided to split the tests off as a separate repository.
 I also added the checksum tests.
 These validate our